 "We make sure that the people vending food at the Cleveland Asian Festival are providing high-quality Asian meals," Johnny Wu, one of the festival founders, said.
 "We don't want visitors to think they're just coming to any regular festival.
 We want them to be able to enjoy the best of Asian cuisine."

-This year, festivalgoers can expect good eats and sweet treats from the city's best restaurants.
-A full list of places scheduled to appear is here.
+This year is no different, as festivalgoers can expect good eats and sweet treats from some of the city's best restaurants.

 The Cleveland Asian Festival always boasts an impressive array of performance groups—and this year is no exception.
 On Saturday night, the dance floor will be on fire during the Asian Pop Dance Competition.
 Dance categories include J-Pop (Japan) and K-Pop (South Korea).